Oru Mexican Aparatha

 Oru Mexican Aparatha (English: A Mexican Crime) is a 2017 Indian Malayalam-language political drama film directed by Tom Emmatty.
-The film stars Tovino Thomas, Neeraj Madhav and Roopesh Peethambaran.
-It was released on 3 March 2017 in India.The movie was a blockbuster at the box office and served as a major breakthrough for Thomas as it established him as one of the biggest leading star in malayalam cinema.
+The film stars Tovino Thomas, Neeraj Madhav, and Roopesh Peethambaran.
+It was released on 3 March 2017 in India.
+The movie was a blockbuster at the box office and served as a major breakthrough for Tovino Thomas as it established him as one of the biggest leading stars in Malayalam cinema.